Southampton-Digital-Humanities/micro-rti-build/README.md

 *Fix microscope support to plywood base.*

+  1. 3D print subject plate and five support feet found in 'Parts Files' folder.

-  1. Place the assembly on top of the plywood base, disengage teeth of lock plunger from vertical support column and lower microscope until it meets surface of base.
+  2. Place the assembly on top of the plywood base, disengage teeth of lock plunger from vertical support column and lower microscope until it meets surface of base.

-  2. Adjust the assembly so that the centre of the microscope lens aligns with the centre of the plywood base.
+  3. Adjust the assembly so that the centre of the microscope lens aligns with the centre of the plywood base.

-  3. Fasten microscope support to the plywood base using 2 x Phillips head screws.
+  4. Fasten microscope support to the plywood base using 2 x Phillips head screws.

-  4. Affix both hook and loop sides of 2 x c.150mm strips of Velcro to base of subject plate.
+  5. Affix both hook and loop sides of 2 x c.150mm strips of Velcro to base of subject plate.
 Remove paper backing to expose adhesive.

-  5. Raise microscope to place subject plate.
+  6. Raise microscope to place subject plate.
 Align centres of subject plate and plywood base and press firmly to join the two.

-  6. Cut 5 pairs of hook and loop Velcro circles of c.20mm in diameter.
+  7. Cut 5 pairs of hook and loop Velcro circles of c.20mm in diameter.
 Punch a hole through their centres using a paper hole punch.
 Remove paper to expose adhesive.

-  7. Place Velcro pairings onto tops of support feet by feeding 3mm pegs through the punched holes.
+  8. Place Velcro pairings onto tops of support feet by feeding 3mm pegs through the punched holes.

-  8. Guide each peg into the holes drilled into plywood board and press firmly to engage Velcro adhesive.
+  9. Guide each peg into the holes drilled into plywood board and press firmly to engage Velcro adhesive.

 ![FIGURE 6](https://github.com/Southampton-Digital-Humanities/micro-rti-build/blob/main/FIGURES/Fig6-final_assembly.jpg)

 *Assemble light source and tripod arrangement.*

+  1. 3D print light tripod cradle, light tripod base and light tripod bolt found in 'Parts Files' folder.

-  1. Press fit the ball head of the tripod base into the cup of the tripod cradle.
+  2. Press fit the ball head of the tripod base into the cup of the tripod cradle.

-  2. Thread bolt through cradle until finger tight.
+  3. Thread bolt through cradle until finger tight.

-  3. Place torch in cradle.
+  4. Place torch in cradle.

-  4. Thread Velcro strap through slits in cradle and secure torch in place.
+  5. Thread Velcro strap through slits in cradle and secure torch in place.

-  5. Affix Velcro strips to underside of tripod base and top of two riser blocks.
+  6. Affix Velcro strips to underside of tripod base and top of two riser blocks.

-  6. Support barrier fits slots in to front of riser block(s) to prevent riser from sliding underneath platform and introducing variation in distance of lighting.
+  7. Support barrier fits slots in to front of riser block(s) to prevent riser from sliding underneath platform and introducing variation in distance of lighting.

 ![FIGURE 7](https://github.com/Southampton-Digital-Humanities/micro-rti-build/blob/main/FIGURES/Fig7-tripod_assembly.jpg)